simileoluwa/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #2.Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
 using echo "$PATH:/action"

+#3.Create a script that counts the number of directories in the PATH.
+using echo $PATH | tr ':' '\n' | wc -l